binhnguyens/capstone-project/README.md

 ### Write notify
 This program is done to connect Bluetooth Devices.
 The serial monitor will identify and notify the user if it is connected or not.
 Additionally, the Bluetooth device can communicate by writing stuff to one another.
 Example image is in the folder

+### Initial Connect
+This program was the previously worked on code that combined Bluetooth, GSM and GPS